LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 - For Windows, installing **Graphviz** with `pip` does not suffice
   - Instead, it can be installed from [here](https://graphviz.org/download/) and added to the `PATH` (a reboot is required afterwards)

-The installation was tested with macOS 12.6.1 and Ubuntu 20.0.4.
+The installation was tested with macOS 12.6.1, Ubuntu 20.0.4, and Windows 10.

 ### Install